 The Belfast Castle is open from 9 a.m. to 10.30 p.m. from Tuesday to Saturday and from 9 a.m. to 6.00 p.m. from Sunday to Monday

-The Cave Hill Country Park is closed on the weekdays from October to March and is open from 11 a.m. to 4 p.m. in the weekends.
-From April to September the Cave Hill Country Park and Adventure Centre is open from 2 p.m. to 7 p.m. in the weekends and from 10 a.m. to 6 p.m. in the weekdays
+The Cave Hill Country Park is closed on the weekdays from October to March and is open from 11 a.m. to 4 p.m. at the weekends.
+From April to September the Cave Hill Country Park and Adventure Centre is open from 2 p.m. to 7 p.m. at the weekends and from 10 a.m. to 6 p.m. on the weekdays

 The Visitor Centre is open from 9 a.m. to 10 p.m. from Tuesday to Sunday and on Mondays from 9 a.m. to 5.30 p.m.